adrianhall/adrianhall.github.io/_posts/2018/2018-04-06-using-dependency-injection-with-koin.md

 ---
-title: "Using dependency injection with Koin"
+title: "Using dependency injection with Kotlin"
 categories:
-  - Android
+  - Mobile
 tags:
+  - android
-  - Kotlin
+  - kotlin
 ---

 In a recent post, I described how I can do app analytics by using the AWS Mobile SDK and an AWS Mobile Hub project.
 This is a great way to get usage analytics for your app, but it requires a tight coupling between the provider (the AWS Provider and `AnalyticsClient`) and the app.
 You need to initialize the provider early on (preferably in the `Application` wrapper or the first activity).
 That causes a tight linkage between the activities where it is used and the client object.